InfiniteDiffusion: Bridging Learned Fidelity and Procedural Utility for Open-World Terrain Generation

 The updated image is then

-We treat calls to $\Phi$ as the only expensive operation, and all other operations (additions, multiplications, divisions and updates to $A_{t-1},B_{t-1}$) as free.
-A computation is \emph{parallelizable} if there exists an algorithm in which all calls to $\Phi$ can be partitioned into finitely many \emph{rounds} so that within each round the calls are independent and can be executed simultaneously.
+We treat calls to $\Phi$ as the only expensive operation, and all other operations (additions, multiplications, divisions and updates to $A_t,B_t$) as free.
+In this work, a computation is \emph{parallelizable} if there exists an algorithm in which all calls to $\Phi$ can be partitioned into a constant number of \emph{rounds} so that within each round the calls are independent and can be executed simultaneously.

-We first note that, at a fixed timestep, once the inputs $J_t^{(s)}[R_i]$ are known, all required model evaluations can be done in parallel.
+We first note that, at a fixed timestep, once the inputs $J_{t+1}^{(s)}[R_i]$ are known, all required model evaluations can be done in parallel.